 The Mississippi Pass-Through Entity Tax Return must be filed on or before the 15th day of the 3rd month following the close of the accounting year.
+A short taxable year is considered a taxable year and must be filed on or before the 15th day of the 3rd month following the close of the short fiscal year.
 If the due date falls on a Saturday, Sunday or legal holiday, the return is due the next business day.
 A business day is any day that is not a Saturday, Sunday or legal holiday.